lsst-sqre/sasquatch/docs/user-guide/restproxy.rst

 	]
     }

-Note that the Avro schema needs to be stringified, that's required when sending the Avro schema via the REST Proxy API.
+Note that the Avro schema needs to be stringified, that's required when embeding the Avro schema in the JSON payload.

 .. note::

-    Sasquatch accepts Unix epoch timestamps with Avro type ``long``, for example, ``1681248783342569``.
+    By default Sasquatch assumes every message contains a ``timestamp`` field of type ``long`` with Unix timestamps in microseconds precision.
-    Another option is to use Avro type ``double`` and specify the Unix epoch timestamps in seconds, for example, ``1681248783.342569``.
+    Another option is to use Avro type ``double`` and specify the Unix epoch timestamps in seconds.
-    By default Sasquatch assumes timestamps in microsseconds precision.

-    See :ref:`connectors` for selecting the timestamp field to use as the InfluxDB time and configuring the timestamp precision.
+    See :ref:`connectors` for selecting the timestamp field and configuring the timestamp format options.

 In addition to the request body, you need the ``Content-type`` and ``Accept`` headers to indicate an HTTP request that contains an Avro payload encoded in JSON and compatible with the REST Proxy v2 API.